Aftermath: 36 - Chimes at Midnight (2015)

 “—but Iggy Pop is a nice touch.”

 Wellllllllllllllll that was a close one.
-She has to take a whole set of contiguous seconds to reframe her thoughts from Rig to Playlist.
+She takes a whole set of contiguous seconds to reframe her thoughts from Rig to Playlist.
 Of course Geiszler likes Iggy Pop.
 He’s got a punk sensibility about him, with maybe a little less intensity and a little more detailing and boots that are cognizant of just how cool they are and are, therefore, not cool, but then paradoxically, become a little bit cool again.
 Plus there’s the hair.

 Correction.
 He is Lightcap’s favorite.
 But he’s also a pretentious snot.

 “Real Wild Child” becomes “Heliolatry” and Lightcap can’t help it.
-She actually stops unbolting the panel, levers herself up on one elbow and watches his face.
+She stops unbolting the panel, levers herself up on one elbow and watches his face.
 He looks vaguely amused as the song starts, but that’s it.

-“Ah,” Geiszler says, at just the right moment.
-“Wittgenstein.
+“Ah,” Geiszler says at just the right moment, “Wittgenstein.
 That takes me back.
 You really don’t have to flatter me so egregiously, Lightcap.
 I have been known to work for beer alone.”

 “Do you?”
 She levers herself up on one elbow, unable to hide the interest in her voice, barely able to stop the waterfall of the story, the shitty computer that had been Jasper’s, the CD she’d found, the ways and years she’d searched—

-“You—” Lightcap begins, upshifting into high trash-talking gear, upshifting hard, but the verse ends and Geiszler pulls the screwdriver out of his mouth and without even looking at her, like a dick, begins to sing the chorus.
+You—” Lightcap upshifts into high trash-talking gear, upshifting hard, but the verse ends and Geiszler spits the screwdriver out of his mouth and without even looking at her, like a dick, begins to sing the chorus.
 At first she just thinks he knows the song really well, but then, after a few words, he starts nailing it.
-Nailing it nailing it.
+Nailing it, nailing it.
 Nailing it so hard that he’s doubling the singer to the point she can’t tell them apart.

-It is at this point it occurs to Lightcap that it might have been Geiszler who fronted The Supercos.
+At this point it occurs to Lightcap that it might have been Geiszler who fronted The Supercos.

 “Nooooo,” she breathes.